jkroepke/openvpn-auth-oauth2/docs/Non-interactive session refresh.md

 However, you can change this behavior by enabling the `oauth2.refresh.enabled=true` setting.
 This allows `openvpn-auth-oauth2` to store either the connection ID or SessionID (`oauth2.refresh.use-session-id=true`), accepting connections without additional login checks.
-SessionIDs are availible in OpenVPN, if `auth-gen-token [lifetime] external-auth` is configured on server side.
+SessionIDs are available in OpenVPN, if `auth-gen-token [lifetime] external-auth` is configured on server side.

 When `oauth2.refresh.validate-user=true` is set, `openvpn-auth-oauth2`